davidmreed/davidmreed.github.io/_posts/2019-06-25-roll-up-opportunity-contact-role-change-data-capture.md

 ## Testing

 There's just a couple of extra wrinkles to testing Async Apex Triggers.
-We've got a new method in the system `Test` class to enable the Change Data Capture feature, and it overrides system CDC settings to ensure that the code under test executes regardless of org settings:
+We have a new method in the system `Test` class to enable the Change Data Capture feature, and it overrides system CDC settings to ensure that the code under test executes regardless of org settings:

     Test.enableChangeDataCapture();